j201/sashimi/spec.md

 ##Values

 Sashimi values have a primary value, which they evaluate to as an expression on their own, and internal properties.
-An identifier preceded by `..` represents an internal property attached to a value.
+An identifier preceded by `.:` represents an internal property attached to a value.
 It should not be directly accessible by Sashimi code.
-For example, `foo..bar` represents the internal `bar` property on `foo`.
+For example, `foo.:bar` represents the internal `bar` property on `foo`.

 ##Value Types